ashfilbrun/Snake-Game/README.md

 # GLOW WORM!

-I chose the game of "snake" because it seemed like a fun challenge to create.
-I decided to make my snake game glow-worm themed.
+I created this "glow worm" version of the game of Snake because I have great memories of playing snake on an old Nokia years ago.

 CLICK HERE TO PLAY GAME!
 [Glow Worm Game](https://glowworm.surge.sh).